jsteemann/liblouse/README.md

 signature that is added to allocated memory blocks by louse, the executable will likely crash, and louse will not have a chance to report issues.
-Changing this would require tracking **all** memory accesses by the program, which far beyond the scope of louse.
+Changing this would require tracking **all** memory accesses by the program, which is far beyond the scope of louse.
 Use [Valgrind](http://valgrind.org) for that!

 ### Finding memory leaks